HekmatSuha/income_expense/frontend/README.md

 flutter run -d android    # or -d ios, -d chrome
 ```

+### Web builds

+The web build depends on [`sql.js`](https://sql.js.org) so that Drift can run
+SQLite in the browser.
+The Flutter web `index.html` loads the library from the
+jsDelivr CDN and automatically points Drift to the hosted `.wasm` asset.
+If you
+need to serve the Flutter web build from an offline environment, mirror the
+`sql.js` files yourself and update `web/drift-sqljs-loader.js` accordingly.

 ## Features in this starter
 - Email/password auth (Firebase Auth)
 - Add/list income & expense transactions